wkumari/draft-vandergaast-edns-client-subnet/README.md

       networks that they keep in cache.

    o  Recursive Resolvers should never send edns-client-subnet options
-      with SOURCE NETMASKs providing more bits in the ADDRESS than they are willing to cache responses for.
+      with a SCOPE NETMASK that is longer than they are willing to cache.
+Similarly, if using a SCOPE NETMASK of 0, the request should not set a SOURCE NETMASK of more bits than they are willing to cache.

    o  Recursive Resolvers should implement algorithms to improve the
       cache hit rate, given the size constraints indicated above.